 To facilitate this, all community clusters run a scheduling system that offers multiple queues for job submission.
 At least one queue is created for the partner group's priority access.
 This is restricted to the number of nodes and cores to which access was purchased, allows for very long jobs, and is usually named after the group or faculty member.

 Users who have not contributed nodes may send jobs to the "community" queue.
 This queue is open to anyone, but all community users share resources with each other.

 Runtime of jobs sent to community queues may take much longer than partner runtimes using their dedicated nodes and queues depending on the total shared load of all community users.

-Each RCI research resource has different account eligibility requirements.
+Each Research Computing research resource has different account eligibility requirements.
 For details, please refer to the documentation for the specific resource that interests you.
 Generally, resources will allow users from one or more of the following groups, though not all groups on all resources:

 - USC faculty and staff who purchased nodes in the resource and their designees

 - USC faculty, staff, and students